 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Indiana Michigan Power (I&M) is requesting Indiana Utility Regulatory Commission (IURC) approval of the Life Cycle Management (LCM) project for its D.C.
+Indiana Michigan Power (I&M) has received Indiana Utility Regulatory Commission (IURC) approval of its Life Cycle Management (LCM) project at its D.C.
 Cook Nuclear Plant in Bridgman, Michigan.
+The approval includes rate recovery of approximately $1.146 billion over the long term.
 Approximately 65 percent of Cook’s energy is dedicated to Indiana retail customers.

-In its April 13, 2012 petition, I&M estimates the project's direct capital costs at $1.169 billion (not including financing costs).
+In its April 13, 2012 petition, I&M estimated the project's direct capital costs at $1.169 billion (not including financing costs).

-The Indiana Office of Utility Consumer Counselor (OUCC) has filed testimony recommending significant reductions in the utility's requested rate recovery.
-Under the OUCC's recommendations, I&M would be allowed to recover approximately $408 million.
+The Indiana Office of Utility Consumer Counselor (OUCC) filed testimony recommending significant reductions in the utility's requested rate recovery.

 OUCC Filings - IURC Cause No. 44182